czeildi/blog/explore_group_in_ggplot2.md

 ![](explore_group_in_ggplot2_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-We may want to link the points with one single segment.
+We may want to link the points with segments joining together.
 One option is to overwrite the color mapping for this layer.

 ```r